 SEACAMS2 project staff

-Sediment-related heavy metals, sediment transport and storage, floodplain processes and dynamics, geomorphology, flood and coastal risk management, environmental management.
-GIS, surveying and X-Ray Fluorescence.
+Sediment-related heavy metals, sediment transport and storage, floodplain processes and dynamics, geomorphology, flood and coastal risk management, environmental management, GIS and X-Ray Fluorescence.

-Expertise lies within the field of catchment and coastal processes, with a particular focus on sedimentology.
-I have advanced skills in GIS mapping applications.
+Expertise lies within the field of catchment and coastal processes, with a particular focus on coastal surveying (using photogrammetric UAVs and terrestrial laser scanners) and sedimentology.

 Swansea webpage: http://www.swansea.ac.uk/staff/science/biosciences/a.f.mendzil/